How to Organize Google Workspace for Personal and Sales Email (2026 Guide)

 - Under "Send mail as", click "Add another email address"

-- Enter the alias address and your name
+- Enter the alias address and your preferred sender name

 - Set it as the default for replies to emails sent to that alias